RichardBradley/ng-admin/doc/reference/Field.md

 Define the label of the field.
 Defaults to the uppercased field name.

 * `editable(boolean)`
 Define if the field is editable in the edition form.
-Usefult to display a field without allowing edition (e.g for creation date).
+Useful to display a field without allowing edition (e.g for creation date).

+* `sortable(boolean)`
+Define if the field is sortable in the list view (default `true`).
+(See ["Sort Columns and Sort Order"](../API-mapping.md#sort-columns-and-sort-order) for a discussion of how to integrate `ng-admin` sorting with your REST backend.)

 * `order(number|null)`
 Define the position of the field in the view.